temportalflux/integro-tabletop/Backlog.md

 - Toast in bottom right for active tasks
 - Database updates/syncs
 	- Delete from DB on sync when receiving a change that deletes the file
-- Update characters landing query when a character is deleted
 - Open editor when character sheet is opened on create
 - Don't create character in storage until it's saved for the first time in the builder/editor.
 - Saving to Storage